 Leo loves to grill.
 He is a master at grilling steaks, but he only uses a charcoal grill.
 Our trusty, black Weber grill had to be replaced a few weeks ago.
 So Leo bought another trusty, black Weber grill since the other one had lasted about 7 years.

 So after he got the new one set up I said, “Don’t throw away that old grill!
 Let’s make a planter out of it.”
-(I had actually seen the idea in the magazine Flea Market Gardens.)
+(I had actually seen the idea of a repurposed grill in the magazine Flea Market Gardens.)

 But I didn’t want a black planter.
 I thought we should paint it.
 So Leo bought some spray paint and painted it green.

 I had a few extra plants that needed planting.
 I put a begonia, some coleuses, basil, oregano, and chives that I grew from seed, and some Black-eyed Susan (Thunbergia alata) volunteers that were coming up along the fence from where I had planted them last year.
 Are you familiar with this vine?

 Last year I had them growing along our garden fence.
 They are very easy to grow from seed.
 They love the sun and the heat.
 This picture was taken last year.